yoriyuki/moh/README.txt

 The installation is easy.

 1. First, install ruby.  moh was developed using ruby 1.8.7, so if you are using Mac OS X 10.8, you do not need to do anything.

-2. Next, install when_exe from ruby gem.
-$ sudo gem install when_exe

 2. Put moh.rb somewhere.